-- 9. Does the planning process meet the following requirements: - a.
+- a.
+How: Information and data have been assembled regarding the location and condition of environmental features that might be affected by proposals outlined in the MTP.
+The MPO has used GIS to map potential endangered species populations, impaired waters, wetland inventories, as well as other features that could potentially be impacted by projects and plans within the MTP.
+Frequently, resource staff are brought into planning-level discussions during special studies and MTP development, and alternatives are discussed and documented in special studies in terms of environmental impact, with mitigation discussions included as appropriate. - 9.
+Does the planning process meet the following requirements: - a.
 23 U.S.C.
 134, 49 U.S.C.
 5303, and this subpart; - b.
 In nonattainment and maintenance areas, sections 174 and 176 (c) and (d) of the Clean Air Act, as amended (42 U.S.C.
 7504, 7506 (c) and (d)) and 40 CFR part 93; - c.
 Title VI of the Civil Rights Act of 1964, as amended (42 U.S.C.
 2000d-1) and 49 CFR part 21; - d.
 49 U.S.C.
 5332, prohibiting discrimination on the basis of race, color, creed, national origin, sex, or age in employment or business opportunity; - e.
 Section 1101(b) of the SAFETEA-LU (Pub.
 L. 109-59) and 49 CFR part 26 regarding the involvement of disadvantaged business enterprises in USDOT funded projects; - f.
 23 CFR part 230, regarding the implementation of an equal employment opportunity program on Federal and Federal-aid highway construction contracts; - g.
 The provisions of the Americans with Disabilities Act of 1990 (42 U.S.C.
 12101 et seq.) and 49 CFR parts 27, 37, and 38; - h.
 The Older Americans Act, as amended (42 U.S.C.
 6101), prohibiting discrimination on the basis of age in programs or activities receiving Federal financial assistance; - i.
 Section 324 of title 23 U.S.C. regarding the prohibition of discrimination based on gender; and - j.
 Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
 794) and 49 CFR part 27 regarding discrimination against individuals with disabilities. - k.
 All other applicable provisions of Federal law. (i.e. Executive Order 12898)

+Yes.
 The planning process for the Capital Area MPO meets the requirements as noted for items A through E, and G through K. The Capital Area MPO encourages and promotes the safe and efficient management, operation, and development of surface transportation systems that will serve the mobility needs of people and freight and foster economic growth and development that benefits the region and the state.
 Furthermore, the Capital Area MPO funds transit elements through the inclusion of 5303 funds in the Unified Planning Work Program (UPWP).
 The North Carolina Department of Transportation maintains sole responsibility of Item F regarding the implementation of an equal employment program on federal and Federal-aid highway construction contracts